craigthomas/Chip8C/README.md

     yac8e /path/to/rom/filename

 This will start the emulator with the specified ROM.
 The emulator also takes optional parameters.

+### Screen Scaling

 The `-s` switch will scale the size of the window (the original size at 1x scale is 64 x 32):

     yac8e /path/to/rom/filename -s 10

 The command above will scale the window so that it is 10 times the normal size.

+### Execution Delay

 You may also wish to experiment with the `-d` switch, which instructs the emulator to add a delay to every operation that is executed.
 For example,

     yac8e /path/to/rom/filename -d 10